Frequently Asked Questions

 A sand media filter is designed to remove finer solids (down to 5 microns in size) with low specific gravities.
 Sand filters are used when finer filtration and liquid clarity (turbidity reduction) are a requirement.
 Sand filters do require more operational maintenance (more moving parts) and use more liquid for backwashing of the sand bed to remove the collected solids.
 Pressure loss across a media filter varies, as solids are collected and enter a backwash cycle when they reach a predetermined pressure loss.
 However, sand media filters are very efficient at removing a wide variety of light, organic solids.

 Answer: The maximum solids loading on LAKOS Separators is recommended to be less than 1% by volume.
 While 1% may seem low, keep in mind that 1% in a small 100 GPM system is 1 gallon of solids every minute, or 1,440 gallons (twenty-six 55-gallon drums) of solids per day.
-Models H20, SMP, and MAX Separators for residential use are not recommended to exceed 0.25% by volume.
+SMP Separators for residential use are not recommended to exceed 0.25% by volume.
 ILB Series Separators are not recommended to exceed 0.50% by volume.
 If your application exceeds these limitations, please consult your factory representative for proven alternatives.

 Answer: The LAKOS Separator is capable of working with any liquid that has a viscosity less than 100 SSU.
 The solids to be separated must also have a specific gravity at least 1.5 greater than the fluid.
 The greater the specific gravity of the separable solids and the lower the viscosity of the liquid, the better the LAKOS Separator will work.
 A good rule of thumb: if the solids settle within 3-4 minutes in your liquid, they will likely be separable with a LAKOS Separator.

-Answer: Standard maximum temperature rating for operating most LAKOS Separators is 180°F. The exceptions are the H20 and SMP Separators, which have a maximum temperature of 120°F, and the MAX Separator, which has a maximum temperature of 125°F. LAKOS can easily accommodate higher temperatures with custom separators.
+Answer: Standard maximum temperature rating for operating most LAKOS Separators is 180°F. The exceptions are SMP Separators, which have a maximum temperature of 120°F. LAKOS can easily accommodate higher temperatures with custom separators.

-Answer: Standard maximum pressure rating for most LAKOS Separator is 150 psi.
-The exceptions are the H2O, SMP, and MAX Separators, which have a maximum pressure rating of 100 psi.
+Answer: Standard maximum pressure rating for most LAKOS Separators is 150 psi.
+The exceptions are the SMP Separators, which have a maximum pressure rating of 100 psi.
 Contact the factory for higher pressures; LAKOS can accommodate pressures up to 3000 psi through custom separators.

 Answer: Yes, we can manufacture a separator with a Canadian Registration Number (CRN).
 We must know the Province or Territory the vessel is to be located so we can contact the registration controlling agency within that Province or Territory to determine the cost and lead time.